 Things to know about scattered pawns:

-1. Scattered pawns are a serious weakness in the endgame because they always require protection and cannot support each other to move towards the promotion.
+1. The scattered are a serious weakness in the endgame because they always require protection and cannot support each other to move towards the promotion.

 Pawns a2, c2, f2, h3 are scattered pawns.

-3. If you are an attacking side (i.e. playing against the scattered pawns) you need to avoid pawn exchanges, because with each exchange you help your opponent to get rid of the positional weakness.
+3. If you are an attacking side (i.e. playing against the scattered) you need to avoid pawn exchanges because with each exchange you help your opponent to get rid of the positional weakness.
 Only exchange these pawns when absolutely necessary or if you see a clear way to win the game.

-4. One of the most typical ideas that can be used to exploit the opponent’s scattered pawns is to attack on both sides of the board.
-Because of the positional weaknesses in most cases your opponent will not be able to keep up with your attack.
+4. One of the most typical ideas that can be used to exploit the opponent’s scattered pawns is to attack both sides of the board.
+Because of the positional weaknesses in most cases, your opponent will not be able to keep up with your attack.

-Attacking on both sides is a powerful technique against scattered pawns.
+Attacking on both sides is a powerful technique against the scattered.

-5. Creating an isolated passer on a side of the board of the board should be one of your main objectives.
+5. Creating an isolated passer on a side of the board should be one of your main objectives.
 That is exactly what happened in the example game above.

 Creating an isolated passer typically wins.